 3. Faulty or Broken Wires to ABS Sensor

 As you might know, your vehicle’s suspension bumps up and down and side to side while turning.
-The ABS sensor is located on the wheel hub, which means that they need a cable to the ABS control module.
+The ABS sensor is located on the wheel hub, which means they need a cable to the ABS control module.

 This cable between the wheel hub and the car’s body will bend probably millions of times in a car’s lifetime.
-Sometimes it happens that the wires got worn and will break off.
+Sometimes it happens that the wires get worn and will break off.

 4. Faulty Brake Pedal Sensor / Light Switch

 The brake light switch sensor helps the ABS module know when you touch the brake pedal, knowing when to start the ABS pump.

 If this brake light switch sends a faulty signal to the abs module, it might light up the ABS warning light and store a trouble code.